Abbeywood, Queensland: Education

 There are no schools in Abbeywood.
-The nearest primary school is Proston State School in Proston to the south-west.
-The nearest secondary schools are the Proston State School (to Year 10) in Proston and Murgon State High School in Murgon to the south-east.
+The nearest government primary school is Proston State School in Proston to the south-west.
+The nearest government secondary schools are the Proston State School (to Year 10) in Proston and Murgon State High School in Murgon to the south-east.

 Facilities

 Despite the name, Abbeywood Rural Fire Station is at 6461 Gayndah Hivesville Road in neighbouring Stonelands (26.1200°S 151.6614°E); the Gayndah Hivesville Road is the border between the localities of Stonelands and Abbeywood.